 Former Left Front minister Kshiti Goswami dies aged 77

-Revolutionary Socialist Party (RSP) general secretary and former West Bengal minister Kshiti Goswami died at a private hospital in Chennai due to old age- related illness on Sunday morning, family sources said.
+Senior Revolutionary Socialist Party (RSP) leader and former West Bengal minister Kshiti Goswami died at a private hospital in Chennai due to old age-related illness on Sunday morning, family sources said.
 He was 77 and is survived by his wife and daughter.

 Apart from age-related illness, Goswami was also suffering from a lung infection for which he was admitted to the Chennai hospital where he breathed his last, the family sources said.
 The leader of the RSP, a constituent of the Left Front, served as the state PWD minister for more than two decades -- since the late eighties till 2011, when the regime was voted out of power.

-Although an important member of the Left Front, Goswami never shied away from criticising the erstwhile dispensation in the state over some of its policies -- be it forcible land acquisition in Singur for a car manufacturing plant or the attempt to set up a chemical hub in Nandigram despite stiff resistance from farmers.
-According to an RSP leader, Goswami along with other Left Front partners, such as the CPI and the Forward Bloc, had a showdown with the Front's senior partner, the CPI(M), over the two issues at various party meetings.
+Although an important member of the Left Front, Goswami never shied away from criticizing the erstwhile dispensation in the state over some of its policies -- be it forcible land acquisition in Singur for a car manufacturing plant or the attempt to set up a chemical hub in Nandigram despite stiff resistance from farmers.
+According to a senior RSP leader, Goswami along with other Left Front partners, such as the CPI and the Forward Bloc, had a showdown with the senior partner of the Front, the CPI(M), over the two issues at various party meetings.

 However, after the Front's debacle in 2019 Lok Sabha polls, he gave in and agreed to have an understanding with the Congress to fight against the ruling TMC and the opposition BJP in the state.
 His body will be brought to Kolkata in the evening and last rites will be performed on Monday.